 TWDB requirements for Task 4B state that each RFPG is to develop and receive public comment on a "...proposed process to be used by the RFPG to identify and select flood management evaluations, flood mitigation strategies, and flood mitigation projects."
-This process, once adopted by the San Antonio RFPG, is to be documented and such documentation is to be included in the Technical Memorandum, the Initial Draft RFP, and the adopted Final RFP.

-The following describes the proposed process being considered by the San Antonio RFPG and on which public comment will be taken, both during the December San Antonio RFPG meeting and via written comments submitted through the San Antonio RFPG's website.
+The following describes the proposed process that was adopted by the San Antonio RFPG and on which public comment was taken, both during the December 2021 San Antonio RFPG meeting and via written comments submitted through the San Antonio RFPG's website.
 The process, as described below, was designed to conform with TWDB requirements as expressed in the rules, the scope-of-work for the regional flood planning process, and technical guidelines.

 Step 1.
-Conduct an initial screening of FMPs, FMEs, and FMSs that were received by or developed in conjunction with floodplain management communities/project sponsors:
+Initial screening of FMPs, FMEs, and FMSs that were received by or developed in conjunction with floodplain management communities/project sponsors: